Peoples Museum in Birzeit, Palestine

 virgin-pressed olive oil.

-The topography of the town consists of hills and sloping terrains
+The topology of the town consists of hills and sloping terrains with

-with its highest point known by locals as "al-Khirbeh",
+its highest point known by locals as “al-Khirbeh”, or “the

-or "the ruin", with ruins from the Roman and Byzantine era.
+ruin”, with ruins from the Roman and Byzantine era.
+Much of the

-Much of the surrounding land consists of olive trees, which historically
+surrounding land consists of olive trees, which historically was a

-was a source of sustenance for what was primarily an agrarian society.
+source of sustenance for what was primarily an agrarian society.
+Today,

-Today, BirZeit is a college town known for the flagship of Palestinian
+BirZeit is a college town known for the flagship of Palestinian institutions,

 The old village of Birzeit consists of farmhouses build during the